This post, originally published in April 2017, has been updated with the latest information.

 That's because the only two authorizations of military force on the books right now are 15 years old and arguably out of context with the actions of both Trump and Obama.
 In the year after the Sept.
 11, 2001, terrorist attacks, Congress authorized President George W. Bush to battle al-Qaeda.

-Most scholars would agree that is a separate terrorist group from the Islamic State that Obama was targeting and Trump has expressed a desire to bomb.
-And those authorizations don't come close to addressing the target of Trump's missile strike Thursday: the airfield of a nation's military.
+Most scholars would agree that is a separate terrorist group from the Islamic State that Obama was targeting and that Trump expressed a desire to bomb.
+And those authorizations don't come close to addressing the target of Trump's 2017 missile strike: the airfield of a nation's military.

 “There are few more slippery slopes than that to war,” Carter said.